eliassun/WebRTC/README.md

 # WebRTC
 These scripts will automate a voice/video service based on FreeSWITCH by Terraform, including:

-1. Install, update and upgrade Ubuntu 22 to the latest version
+1. Install, update and upgrade Ubuntu20 to the latest version

 2. Install FreeSWITCH from source code

-3. Configure FreeSWITCH to be ready for the service on AWS
+3. Make FreeSWITCH configured and be ready to service on AWS

 4. Install Coturn